azee-rajput/origami-state-manager/README.md

 ### **React Hook: `useStateListener`**

-This hook allows you to access and listen to state changes within a React component:
+The `useStateListener` hook allows you to access and listen to state changes within your React components:

 ```javascript
 import { useStateListener } from "origami-state-manager";